jgabielb/translate_po_files/README.md

 ## GPT Translation Script

 This script provides functionalities to translate English content into Latin American Spanish using OpenAI's GPT models.
-The primary target audience for these translations is educational institutions.

 ### Dependencies